dovecot/documentation/source/configuration_manual/sieve/configuration.rst

 sequentially.
 The extra scripts can be executed before and after the user's private script.
 For example, this allows executing global Sieve policies before the user's script.
-This is not possible using the :ref:`plugin-sieve-setting-sieve_default`  setting, because that is only used when the user's private script does not exist.
+This is not possible using the :pigeonhole:ref:`sieve_default`  setting, because that is only used when the user's private script does not exist.
 The following settings in the ``plugin`` section of the Dovecot config file control the execution sequence:

-:ref:`plugin-sieve-setting-sieve_before` =
+:pigeonhole:ref:`sieve_before` =

 sieve_before2 =